tranngockhoi/Hypertension-Adherence-Study/README.md

+# Antihypertensive Medication Patterns and Treatment Adherence Evaluation: A Cross-Sectional Clinical Study

+A cross-sectional clinical study evaluating antihypertensive drug utilization and patient compliance patterns using the 8-item Morisky Medication Adherence Scale (MMAS-8) within a primary healthcare setting.

+## Live Demonstration
+The fully formatted, interactive clinical report is deployed and readable directly at: https://tranngockhoi.github.io/Hypertension-Adherence-Study/

+## Abstract and Key Clinical Findings
+* Background: Hypertension remains a primary driver of cardiovascular morbidity.
+Reaching target blood pressure depends heavily on long-term therapeutic compliance, yet non-adherence remains a paramount barrier at the primary care level.
+* Objective: To investigate prescribing patterns and evaluate adherence behaviors among hypertensive outpatients.
+* Key Findings:
+  * Monotherapy and dual therapy represented the predominant prescribing strategies, with CCBs and ARBs being the most frequently utilized drug classes.
+  * Based on the MMAS-8 framework, a significant proportion of the cohort exhibited medium-to-low adherence.
+  * Forgetfulness (cognitive barrier) and missing doses when feeling well (behavioral barrier) were identified as the primary drivers of sub-optimal adherence, rather than regimen complexity or multi-drug therapy (p > 0.05).

-## Synthetic Data Generation Methodology
+## Dataset Notice and Data Synthesis Methodology
+To comply with medical ethics, HIPAA, and patient data privacy regulations, the original primary clinical registry cannot be shared publicly.

-To ensure absolute patient confidentiality while preserving the scientific value and mathematical integrity of the original study, a customized probabilistic data synthesis pipeline was developed using R.

-The generation script operates on a multi-stage resampling and distribution-matching framework:
+To maintain the scientific value and mathematical integrity of the study, a customized probabilistic data synthesis pipeline was developed using R. The generation script operates on a multi-stage resampling and distribution-matching framework:

 ### 1. Sociodemographic and Clinical Baseline Features
 * Categorical Variables: Variables such as Occupation, Ethnicity, Residencies, Education, and Comorbidities were synthesized by calculating the exact marginal empirical probability distributions from the primary registry.
 Independent weighted sampling with replacement ensures the representation of each cohort remains statistically consistent.